OpenLineage/OpenLineage/proposals/2161/registry.md

 Each registered entity will provide a documentation URL for its documentation.
 The registered name is used to shorten “producer” and “schemaUrl” fields in facets.

+### Core facets
+As part of the creation of the registry, the core facets under "spec/facets" will be moved to the registry as well under the "core" name.
+They will follow all the same constraints as all the other facets in the registry.
+The "core" name is used to shorten the URIs. ex: "ol:core:{FacetName}"

 ## Acceptance Guidelines
 To claim a name, an entity must have either documentation or a test/sample.
 "Reserving" a name prior to public functionality is discouraged.